scholarslab/CodeLab/chapter02/lesson.md

 So we've been dancing around this term, Digital Humanities. **But what exactly is "digital"?
 What is "analog"?**

-Digital is, as the name suggests, something that has to do with numbers can count.
+Digital is, as the name suggests, something that has to do with numbers we can count.
 Analog is "analogous" to reality.
 So what does this mean?

-Q: "How do we, as people, count?"
+Q: *"How do we, as people, count?"*

-A: "Digitally"
+A: *"Digitally"*

 When we count: one, two, three, etc, we are listing a set of discrete symbols.
 That's "discrete", meaning "distinct and separate" rather than "discreet", meaning "circumspect".
 So, these counting numbers are whole numbers, positive and negative, and zero; these are called integers.